eclipsesource/tabris-decorators/doc/redux/@connect.md

 });
 ```

-Only properties that actually exist on the connected widget may be given (TODO: where?
-What is the name of the right hand side of the arrow?).
+Only properties that actually exist on the connected widget may be given in the returned properties object.
 A special case is `apply`, which will be discussed in the section [Usage with functional components](#usagewithfunctionalcomponents).

 If `mapStateToProps` is not defined "inline" (as part of the `connect` call), it is desirable to give it a type.
 Depending you your project settings it may be required.

-This is how you do this in TypeScript:
+This is how you do this in **TypeScript**:

 ```ts
 import {StateToProps} from 'tabris-decorators';